Virginia: Economy

 Virginia's economy has diverse sources of income, including local and federal government, military, farming and high-tech.
-The state's average per capita income in 2022 was $68,211, and the gross domestic product (GDP) was $654.5 billion, both ranking as 13th-highest among U.S. states.
+In 2025, Virginia's per capita personal income was $80,291 and the state's gross domestic product (GDP) was $798.4 billion.
 The COVID-19 recession caused jobless claims due to soar over 10% in early April 2020, returning to pre-pandemic levels in 2023.
-In March 2025, the unemployment rate was 3.2%, which was the 11h-lowest nationwide.
+In June 2026, the unemployment rate was 3.7%, which was the 22nd-lowest nationwide.

 Virginia has a median household income of $89,931, As of 2023, 11th-highest nationwide, and a poverty rate of 10.2%, 10th-lowest nationwide.
 Montgomery County outside Blacksburg has the highest poverty rate in the state, with 28.5% falling below the U.S. Census poverty thresholds.
 Loudoun County meanwhile has the highest median household income in the nation, and the wider Northern Virginia region is among the highest-income regions nationwide.
-As of 2022, eighteen of the hundred highest-income counties in the United States, including the two highest, are located in Northern Virginia.
+As of 2022, 18 of the 100 highest-income counties in the United States, including the two highest, are located in Northern Virginia.
 Though median home prices in Virginia are generally above the national average, particularly in Northern Virginia, where they were 44.8% higher in May 2024, at $760,000, 69.1% of Virginians own their home As of 2023.
 The Hampton Roads region has the state's highest per capita number of homeless individuals, with 11 per 10,000, As of 2020.
 Though the Gini index shows Virginia has less income inequality than the national average, the state's middle class is also smaller than the majority of states.

-CNBC ranked Virginia as their 2024 Top State for Business, with its deductions being mainly for the high cost of business and living, while Forbes magazine ranked it as the sixteenth best to start a business in.
-Oxfam America however ranked Virginia in 2024 as only the 26th-best state to work in, with pluses for worker protections from sexual harassment and pregnancy discrimination, but negatives for laws on organized labor and the low tipped employee minimum wage of $2.13.
+CNBC ranked Virginia third in their 2026 Top State for Business, with its deductions being mainly a result of cuts to the federal workforce under President Donald Trump and D.O.G.E., while Forbes magazine ranked it as the 16th best to start a business in.
+In 2025, 99.6% of businesses in Virginia were small businesses and employed 45.9% of the state's workforce.
+Oxfam America however ranked Virginia in 2025 as only the 23rd-best state to work in, with pluses for worker protections from sexual harassment and pregnancy discrimination, but negatives for laws on organized labor and the low tipped employee minimum wage of $2.13.
 Virginia has been an employment-at-will state since 1906 and a "right to work" state since 1947, and though state minimum wage increased to $12 in 2023, farm and tipped workers are specifically excluded.